It’s that time of year again where we eat, drink, and be merry!

 DO go for lots of winter walks with family or friends.
 Or if you have a current exercise or gym routine then stick with it.
 A good dose of activity does wonders for a healthy waistline.
 However, don’t obsess over how many calories you are burning or how many mince pies you are running off.
 Just get out and move your body in a way that you enjoy.

-At the end of the day, YOU have the choice to eat as much or as little as you want to over the Christmas.
+At the end of the day, you do have the choice to eat as much or as little as you want to over the Christmas.
 Just as long as you are aware of the consequences of your choices.

 ALL consequences are perfectly OK by the way, as long as you are prepared to live with them, without berating yourself, shaming yourself, or punishing yourself for them.